OpenSourceLAN/steam-discover/README.md

 * Make library to abstract this listening - expose just "we saw a client, here's details!"
 * Add web dashboard to get real time visualisation of the state of your LAN
 * Add configuration options, eg, immediately anonymise data (don't record steam ID), Steam API polling interval,
+* Record ALLLLL the data (not just a brief summary of it)
+* Broadcast on multiple interfaces/subnets (eg, in case you have a multi-VLAN environment)

 ### Installation